Charikshith/GEN_AI_REPO/Mastering_Python/17 - Multiprocessing.md

 ### Conclusion

-In this guide, we've covered the basics of asynchronous programming, multithreading, and multiprocessing in Python.
+In this we've covered the basics of asynchronous programming, multithreading, and multiprocessing in Python.
 By understanding the differences between these concurrency models, you can make informed decisions about which one to use for your specific use case.
 Remember to always consider the type of task (I/O-bound vs. CPU-bound) and the hardware you're working with when choosing a concurrency strategy.

 In the next section of the course, we'll dive deeper into the `multiprocessing` module and explore how to use it to speed up your Python programs.
 Stay tuned!

 ---

-## 002 Processes
+# 002 Processes